tanvirahammed308/navbar-header-responsive/README.md

-for a beginner  level. navbar3 is easy to understand
+for a beginner  level. nav is easy to understand